-We're halfway through the year and prepping is on the rise.
+We’re more than halfway through 2021 and prepping is on the rise.
 People left and right want to secure their futures from unpredictable pandemics and emergencies and other disasters.

 2021 isn’t just the year for planning your supplies; it’s also the year to check the best bug out vehicles on the market.